582-41W-VA/lia-Eventify/RFP.md

    - Admins can edit or delete user accounts.
 2. **Event and Comment Management**:
    - Admins can review, edit, and delete events and comments.
+3. **Flagged Content Review**:
+- Admins can review and manage inappropriate or erroneous events flagged by users.

+Interested service providers are required to submit a proposal including the following:

+1. **Company Overview**: A summary of the company's experience, capabilities, and relevant project history.
+2. **Project Approach**: A detailed plan outlining how the requirements will be addressed.
+3. **Project Timeline**: A timeline with key milestones and expected completion dates.

+### Proposal Submission Deadline
+**Due Date**: End of Week 1 (2025-01-21)

+Eventify looks forward to collaborating with a capable service provider to build a successful platform that delivers an exceptional experience to its users.